The PayPal APIs are HTTP-based RESTful APIs that use OAuth 2.0 for authorization. API request and response bodies are formatted in JSON.

 Idempotent REST API calls allow you to make multiple, identical requests without affecting the result of the original request.
 You can retry idempotent calls that fail with network timeouts or the HTTP

 |Internet date and time format||

 The ISO 8601-compliant format that API requests and responses use for date and time values.

-The use of pagination parameters to limit the size of and sort the data returned in an API response.
-A pagination parameter is a type of query parameter.
+The use of query parameters to limit the size of and sort the data in an API response.

 A type of parameter that you include on the request URI to filter and sort the items that are returned in an API response and limit the size of the data returned in that response.